Mattias Löw: 2010s

-In June 2010 Mattias Löw released The Referee, a highly controversial SVT – Sveriges Television documentary film about the Swedish FIFA referee Martin Hansson and his tumultuous road to ref at the 2010 FIFA World Cup.
-Martin Hansson was the referee in the dramatic second of two 2009 Republic of Ireland v France football matches during the playoffs for the 2010 FIFA World Cup.
+In June 2010 Mattias Löw released The Referee, documentary film about the Swedish FIFA referee Martin Hansson and his tumultuous road to ref at the 2010 FIFA World Cup.

-Mattias Löw's documentary TV-series The Other Sport made for SVT – Sveriges Television about the development of women's football since the 1960s was released in time for UEFA Women's Euro 2013 which was played in Sweden.
+Mattias Löw's documentary TV-series The Other Sport about the development of women's football since the 1960s was released in time for UEFA Women's Euro 2013 which was played in Sweden.
 The series centers around former and present football stars Pia Sundhage, Marta Vieira da Silva, Lotta Schelin, Kosovare Asllani, Gunilla Paijkull, Anette Börjesson and Elisabeth Leidinge among others.
 The three episode limited series attracted over a million TV-viewers in Sweden.

 January 2015 Mattias Löw received Svenska Spel and the Swedish Sportjournalist Federation's Grant at the Swedish Sports Award – Svenska idrottsgalan.

 In 2015, his documentary film All the World in a Design School created headlines and political debate as it criticized the introduction of steep tuition fees for non-European students at Swedish universities.
-The film follows a Turkish and a Chinese student during a study year at one of the world's top-ranked industrial design schools, UID – Umeå Institute of Design.
+The film follows a Turkish and a Chinese student during a study year at one of the world's top-ranked industrial design schools, Umeå Institute of Design (UID).

 2016, Mattias Löw released the one-hour documentary The Indian Priest about Raphael Kurian, on a reverse mission.
 Raphael is a Catholic priest from Kerala in south India arriving in secular Sweden, and the documentary emphasizes the reversing of the direction of earlier missionary efforts.

 Mattias Löw's photopoetry exhibition Aatman – The Universal Spirit with images from the annual Burning Man counterculture event in Black Rock Desert, Nevada debuted at Linköping Art Gallery in November 2018.
 The exhibition was the first large scale public art gallery display of photographs from Burning Man in Sweden.
-Part of the exhibition is on permanent display in Vallastaden, Linköping.
+Part of the exhibition is on permanent display in Vallastaden, Linköping and another part at Spektrum in Ebbepark, Linköping.

 At the beginning of 2019 Mattias Löw guided a group of recently arrived refugees in a photography exhibition at Linköping Art Gallery.
 The works showed a reality of asylum seeking youth arriving in Sweden during the European migrant crisis.